grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Per-VU-Iterations-Exercises.md

 ### Change the iterations

-In the previous example, we had not specified how many iterations we desired, so k6 used the default value of 1 for each of the 10 VUs therefore resulting in 10 iterations overall.
+In the previous example, we had not specified how many iterations we desired, so k6 used the default value of 1 for each of the 10 VUs, therefore resulting in 10 iterations overall.
 Expanding on this, let's increase the `iterations` option to 20.
 Because the iterations are _per VU_, we should expect 200 (`10 VUs * 20 iterations`) total iterations for the test run.

 ```js
 export const options = {